Hackyhus/schoolsystem/README.md

 - **Automated Workflows**: A notification system keeps users informed about the status of their submissions.
 - **Data Analytics**: Visual dashboards provide analytics on school performance, submissions, and user activity.
 - **System Configuration**: Admins can manage system-wide settings for the academic year, grading, fees, and more.
-- **AI-Powered Summarization**: Utilizes Genkit to provide AI-driven summaries of lesson notes to speed up the review process.
+- **AI-Powered Assistance**: Utilizes Genkit to provide AI-driven summaries, content drafting, and data analysis to speed up common tasks.

 ## 🚀 Tech Stack